Appsilon/mbaza/README.md

 [React Fast Refresh](https://www.npmjs.com/package/react-refresh).

-Useful files (sample data, biomonitoring stations, icons) can be found on our [Drive](https://drive.google.com/drive/folders/1eQWuf5WCT429xogQ2HiZqapehvweAtxP) (Appsilon internal).
+Useful files (sample data, biomonitoring stations, icons) can be found on our Drive (Appsilon-internal; see bookmarks on the Slack channel)

 To be able to run inference,
 download the ONNX models and place them in the `assets/models` directory: